joe-cheung/joe-cheung.github.io/_posts/2020-12-15-Did-DeepMind-solve-the-protein-folding-problem.md

 However, as AlQuraishi cautions, it would be short-sighted to turn the entire research enterprise into many mini DeepMinds.
 Unlike protein structure prediction (which literally has a leaderboard every 2 years), most of biology doesn’t have well-defined questions, and the academic model is much better at asking questions, while the DeepMind is only better at answering them.
 More subtly, the fast and focus model means that there is ironically less time for idea exploration and for new ideas to gestate into the literature to inform questions even beyond protein structure prediction.
 Once a solution is solved in any way, it becomes hard to justify solving it another way, especially from a publication standpoint.
 At least for now, we can kind of have our cake and eat it too when fast and focused efforts co-exist with the slow and steady progress of conventional research.

-## Wait, so is the protein folding problem solved?
+## Wait, So Is The Protein Folding Problem Solved?

 Again, the [<span class="underline">protein-folding problem</span>](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2443096/#:~:text=The%20protein%20folding%20problem%20is,first%20atomic%2Dresolution%20protein%20structures.) came to be three main questions: